universalbit-dev/gekko-m4-globular-cluster/README.md

 Exmo

 On the crypto road
 ccxt-js library: a JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs. ccxt

 Logs Folder
-Into this folder are stored all activities of application. watcher,papertrade and tradebot log files. display the last values of your logs with this command:

 ```
 tail -f logs/log_filename.log